MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/run-an-insert-operation-in-oracle-database-using-the-wcf-channel-model.md

 ---
 description: "Learn more about: Run an Insert Operation in Oracle Database using the WCF Channel Model"
-title: "Run an Insert Operation in Oracle Database using the WCF Channel Model | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Run an Insert Operation in Oracle Database using the WCF Channel Model" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "inserting data, using a channel"
-  - "WCF channel model, performing an Insert operation"
-  - "how to, perform an insert operation using a channel"
-  - "channel programming, performing an insert operation"
-  - "performing an insert operation, using a channel" ms.assetid: 85c44507-0166-42ef-a908-6098f7a683fc caps.latest.revision: 3
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Run an Insert Operation in Oracle Database using the WCF Channel Model
 This section shows how to insert a record into an Oracle database by using a channel.
 You must specify both a message body and a message action when you send a message.